 It is envisioned that the GTR will help entrepreneurs and SMEs play an expanded role in the economy by fully recognizing that cities, as the core hubs of the global network, are best suited to foster job creation and inclusive growth.
 The GTR is the right opportunity – right now.

 "The global economy is reeling from a pandemic that has exposed and exacerbated some of the previously growing weaknesses in the international economic order.
-Your first priority is fixing the US economy—both jump-starting the cyclical recovery and also addressing the...
+Your first priority is fixing the US economy—both jump-starting the...